Aa Ii na!

 "Aa Ii na!" (あぁ いいな!) is the second single of the J-pop duo, W. It was released on August 4, 2004, under the Zetima label.
 This was the first single that W released after their graduation from Morning Musume.
 It is the highest selling single of all of the W singles.
-This song was used the last ending theme of the Doraemon 1979 anime.
+This song was used the last ending theme of the 1979 version of the Doraemon anime.